 - Taraneh Fazeli is a former contributing editor of Triple Canopy.
 She lives in Brooklyn, New York.

 - David Levine is an artist based in Brooklyn and Berlin.
 His performances and projects have been presented at MoMA, Mass MoCA, Documenta 12 (with Cabinet), and the Townhouse Gallery (Cairo), as well as Galerie Feinkost (Berlin) and François Ghebaly Gallery (Los Angeles).

 - Alexander Provan lives in Brooklyn and is the editor of Triple Canopy.
-He is also a contributing editor of Bidoun.
-His writings on digital culture, aesthetics, literature, and politics have appeared in The Nation, The Believer, n+1, Bookforum, Artforum, Frieze, and Art in America, among other publications.
+He is also a contributing editor of Bidoun, a magazine of the arts and culture of the Middle East and its diaspora.
+His writing on digital culture, aesthetics, literature, and politics have appeared in The Nation, The Believer, n+1, Bookforum, Artforum, Frieze, and Art in America, among other publications.
 He is a fellow at the Vera List Center for Art and Politics at the New School for 2013-15.

 - Alix Rule is a PhD candidate in Sociology at Columbia University.

 - Caleb Waldorf is an artist and the creative director of Triple Canopy.
 He currently lives in Berlin.